aalto-ics-kepaco/comboKR2.0/README.md

 ## Demo

 A small-scale demo based on O'Neil dataset [1] is provided in demo.py.
-Before running it, download and unpack the data_for_demo.zip.
+Before running it, download and unpack the data.zip.
 The expected runtime of the demo is about 20 minutes; much less if candidate set optimisation is used instead of the projected gradient descent.

 [1] O'Neil, J., Benita, Y., Feldman, I., Chenard, M., Roberts, B., Liu, Y., ... & Shumway, S. D. (2016).
 An unbiased oncology compound screen to identify novel combination strategies.
 Molecular cancer therapeutics, 15(6), 1155-1162.